 Crispy, chewy, rich Buckeye Brownie Cookies are the perfect chocolate peanut butter combo!

-A week or so ago I shared my favorite new cookie, the Crinkly Brownie Cookie and today’s recipe is its more adventurous big sister, the Buckeye Brownie Cookies.
+A while ago I shared my favorite new cookie, the Crinkly Brownie Cookie and today’s recipe is its more adventurous big sister, the Buckeye Brownie Cookies.
 With just a few more ingredients this elevates the brownie cookie to a whole other level.

 In case peanut butter and chocolate don’t do it for you, here are some other options for you: